awsdocs/amazon-kendra-developer-guide/doc_source/API_FaqSummary.md

 ## Contents<a name="API_FaqSummary_Contents"></a>

  ** CreatedAt **   <a name="Kendra-Type-FaqSummary-CreatedAt"></a>
-The UNIX datetime that the FAQ was added to the index\.
+The Unix timestamp when the FAQ was created\.
 Type: Timestamp
 Required: No